-- 1. Remove the storage cap from the pH electrode if fitted, wash the Probe in distilled water, then drop the Probe into a calibration bottle filled with your chosen EC Calibration Standard. - 2.
-Ensure the liquid level is all the way up to the neck of the bottle.
-Low liquid level will result in erroneous EC calibration. - 3.
-Switch the Aquameter® on and wait until the temperature and EC measurements are completely stable. - 4.
+- 1. Pour 400mL of calibration solution into one of the calibration cups provided.
+Remove the storage cap from the pH electrode if fitted, wash the Probe in distilled water, then gently lower the Probe into the calibration cup. - 2.
+Ensure the liquid level is at least two thirds of the way up the calibration cup.
+Low liquid level will result in erroneous EC calibration.
+Refer to the photograph in section 10 Using RapidCal. - 3.
+Bang the probe against the bottom of the cup several times to dislodge any air bubbles.
+Wait until the temperature and EC measurements are completely stable. - 4.
 Ensure the temperature of the solution is between 5°C and 40°C (41°F 104°F). - 5.
 Press the MENU key then select Calibration.
-The following screen will be displayed. - Calibration → RapidCal DO 100% Full Cal - 6.
-Select Full Cal.
-The screen will change to:
+The following screen will be displayed.